CHAMPION COW GRAVES: Celebrating the Great Bovines of Ferndale

 Cowgrave#1

-And closing out today is Sunny King Berna, the world butterfat champion of 1977.
-Judging by her vibrant name, I can only assume her calm demeanor and cheery attitude gave the world a lot of milk during the swinging disco/coke era.
-Surrounded by bell bottom wearing hippies and political turmoil overseas, Sunny kept her head up and utter down throughout the turbulence.
-For that, we bequeath grave #3 upon her.
+Closing our bovine tribute is Sunny King Berna, the reigning world butterfat champion of 1977.
+Judging by her vibrant name, she likely radiated a calm demeanor and cheery attitude during the swinging disco and party era that birthed her.
+While surrounded by bell-bottom-wearing hippies and political turmoil, Sunny kept her head up and utter down, earning Grave #3.
+The milk probably tastes a little like cocaine.

 Cowgrave#3

-DIRECTIONS: Upon arriving at the Humboldt County Fairgrounds, take 5th st. to the main gate and drive to the back, keeping right.
-Graves will be on the left, and (I assure you) that they're the only cow graves for miles.
-You won't miss em
+DIRECTIONS: Upon reaching the Humboldt County Fairgrounds, take 5th St. to the main gate, drive to the back, and keep right.
+The graves will be on the left, and I assure you, they're the only cow graves for miles.
+You can't miss 'em.

 HOW THE HELL DID THIS HAPPEN?